nuagelabsfr/cloud-gateway/docs/cli.rst

    re-authentication attempt.

    See `Configuration/Instances/Instance/Specifics/AuthenticationTokenRecentDelay <configuration_options.html#configuration-instances-instance-specifics-authenticationtokenrecentdelay>`_.

+-  **Authentication Format (-F --authentication-format)** the authentication format used for Openstack.

+   See `Configuration/Instances/Instance/Specifics/AuthenticationFormat <configuration_options.html#configuration-instances-instance-specifics-authenticationformat>`_.

 -  **Allow insecure connection (-k --allow-insecure)** allows the cloud provider to present an invalid certificate.
 This means that the